Each and every day we take journeys. We embark on customer journeys in both the physical and digital worlds.

 Guess what happened?
 The Kroger website left me at a dead end and I had to reroute myself a login screen to see if the store even carried my brand.
 Fail!
 The Meijer website took me straight to where I wanted to go.
 Quickly and without pain and suffering.

-In today’s world, a digital custom journey doesn’t just stop at the website.
+In today’s world, a digital customer journey doesn’t just start and stop at the website.
 Instead it spans across multiple types of communication methods from email and chat boxes to social media and apps.
 We have oodles of opportunities to interact with each other and make a lasting impression.